zaidsidd360/snap/README.md

 Also, for some reason, tailwind doesn't have class chaining at breakpoints.

-So instead of simply doing something like this
+So instead of doing something like this

 ```js
 <div className="md:(w-full h-full flex flex-row-reverse)">foo</div>